Thaccus/Starbase-Nav-Suite/README.md

   Where quad?

   This sytem was meant to be approachable for people just getting into the game with little to no shipwrighting or coding chops.
-A quad version with chip execution queing and fast vectors is coming SOONtm.
+A quad version with fast vectors is coming SOONtm.
 Beware: It will not be as simple to set up and will eat YOLOLchips like candy.

 My question isn't in the faq.
 What do?